Oliver Ekman-Larsson: Personal life

-Ekman-Larsson's maternal grandfather, Kenneth Ekman, also a defenceman, was selected to represent Sweden at the 1972 Winter Olympics.
-Swedish international footballer Amanda Ilestedt is Ekman-Larsson's cousin.
+Ekman-Larsson's maternal grandfather, Kenneth Ekman, also a defenceman, was selected to represent Sweden in the 1972 Winter Olympics.
+Amanda Ilestedt who is Swedish international footballer is Ekman-Larsson's cousin.
+Their first cousins, twice removed are professional cyclists the Fåglum brothers.
 Ekman-Larsson's younger brother, Kevin, was previously signed with the Coyotes' AHL affiliate, the Tucson Roadrunners.
-He now plays in Sweden with second-tier club BIK Karlskoga.

 In 2013, Ekman-Larsson founded OEL, a luxury clothing line based in Sweden.
-Ekman-Larsson donates a lot of his free time as well as free tickets to Arizona Coyote games to various charities like Big Brothers Big Sisters, the Arizona Burn Foundation, the Wounded Warrior Project and Best Buddies.
-In 2017 Ekman-Larsson lost his mom to cancer mid-season.
-In 2019 Ekman-Larsson and fellow Arizona Coyotes welcomed a terminal cancer patient Leighton Arcardo into the organization, with Ekman-Larsson insisting she do the team's face-off.
-In 2019, he sold his $6.5 million house in Paradise Valley, Arizona to Milwaukee Brewers left fielder Christian Yelich.
+Ekman-Larsson donated a lot of his free time as well as free tickets to Arizona Coyote games to various charities like Big Brothers Big Sisters, the Arizona Burn Foundation, the Wounded Warrior Project and Best Buddies.
+In 2017, Ekman-Larsson's mother died from cancer.
+In 2019, Ekman-Larsson and fellow Arizona Coyotes welcomed a terminal cancer patient Leighton Accardo into the organization, with Ekman-Larsson insisting she do the team's face-off.
+In 2021, he sold his $6.5 million house in North Scottsdale to Milwaukee Brewers left fielder Christian Yelich.

+Ekman-Larsson has a son, Leo Phoenix Ekman-Larsson, with Leo derived from the initialism OEL, and Phoenix homaging the capital of Arizona, where he started his NHL career.